About - Coalfields Expressway

 Coal synergy reduces road building costs substantially by using coal companies’ larger-scale earth moving equipment to prepare the road bed to rough grade, allowing the companies to recover marketable coal reserves during road bed preparation.

-Coal synergy allows VDOT to align the proposed roadway with Rapoca Energy Company, LLC (formerly known as Pioneer Group Inc.) and Alpha Natural Resources’ existing coal reserves.
+Coal synergy allows VDOT to align the proposed roadway with Bizzack, Inc., (formerly Rapoca Group) and Alpha Natural Resources’ existing coal reserves.

 The coal companies have applied for mining permits.
 Working in conjunction with these companies will save taxpayers an estimated 45 percent of the constructions costs.